- General Instructions

 |r||Enrolled Retirement Plan Agent—Enter the enrollment card number issued by the Return Preparer Office.|

-Students in LITCs and the STCP.
+Qualifying students in LITCs and STCPs.

 Note.
-Students who have been granted the ability to practice by a special appearance authorization under section 10.7(d) of Circular 230 may, subject to any limitations set forth in the letter from the Taxpayer Advocate Service, fully represent taxpayers before any IRS office and are eligible to perform any and all acts listed on a properly executed Form 2848.
+Students and law graduates who have been granted the ability to practice by a special appearance authorization under section 10.7(d) of Circular 230 may, subject to any limitations set forth in the letter from the Taxpayer Advocate Service, fully represent taxpayers before any IRS office and are eligible to perform any and all acts listed on a properly executed Form 2848.

 For each separate representation, at the end of 130 days after the taxpayer's signature date, the CAF will automatically purge the student practitioner as the taxpayer's representative.